-(EW) If the potential approved representative shows up for the eligibility interview and has not provided a signed, written statement, or a completed Form 2998, do not conduct an interview (face-to-face or telephone) with that person.
+(EW) If the potential approved representative shows up for the eligibility interview and has not provided a signed, written statement (written or electronic in IES), or a completed Form 2998, do not conduct an interview (face-to-face or telephone) with that person.
 Take the following actions:

-- (EW) Tell the potential representative they need to get the client's written approval before you can conduct an interview.
+- (EW) Tell the potential representative they need to get the client's written approval (written or electronic in ABE),before you can conduct an interview.

 - (EW) Complete a Form 267, and give it to the potential representative along with Form 2998.